-a) Increased threat of cyber/security attacks, e.g. denial of service, ransomware/hackers continues to be an ongoing challenge to mitigate risk and minimise service disruption;

-- b) Securing, maintaining Digital skills and experience across the Digital Service teams in order to be able to respond, deliver and protect the organisation; - c) Maintaining the integrity and compliance of Public Services Network (PSN) ensuring that the Digital Estate and associated technologies inclusive of Business Applications are all up to date and pass rigorous penetration testing which is currently taking place; - d) Ensuring sustainable investment in digital assets at a time of financial constraints and reduction in resources including the Asset Management Programme:- Microsoft Exchange/Office 365 / Windows 10 upgrade is currently in the preparation and planning stage.
-Additional Communications and plan to be shared with Directors, Head of Service and Service managers; - e) Regulatory changes proposed will impact on Council activities if not planned for for example New Data Protection laws (GDPR) and other compliance requirements such as Payment Card Industry Data Security Standard (PCI-DSS): - f) Pursuing the transformation of and innovation in service delivery by pursuing digital opportunities, including Automation, Artificial intelligence etc.
+- a) Increased threat of cyber/security attacks, e.g. denial of service, ransomware/hackers continues to be an ongoing challenge to mitigate risk and minimise service disruption; - b) Securing, maintaining Digital skills and experience across the Digital Service teams in order to be able to respond, deliver and protect the organisation; - c) Maintaining the integrity and compliance of Public Services Network (PSN) ensuring that the Digital Estate and associated technologies inclusive of Business Applications are all up to date and pass rigorous penetration testing which is currently taking place; - d) Ensuring sustainable investment in digital assets at a time of financial constraints and reduction in resources including the Asset Management Programme:- Microsoft Exchange/Office 365 / Windows 10 upgrade is currently in the preparation and planning stage.
+Additional Communications and plan to be shared with Directors, Head of Service and Service managers; - e) Regulatory changes proposed will impact on Council activities if not planned for for example New Data Protection laws (GDPR) and other compliance requirements such as Payment Card Industry Data Security Standard (PCI-DSS); - f) Pursuing the transformation of and innovation in service delivery by pursuing digital opportunities, including Automation, Artificial intelligence etc.

-4: Procurement
+Procurement

-- a) Maintaining service provision in response to a significant staff turnover in the team; - b) To deliver and demonstrate savings through procurement by continuing to review and monitor performance; - c) Completing the Purchase to Pay project; - d) As the next stage of the Council's procurement journey, and similar to most other Councils the aim is to deliver a robust contract and supplier management tool by rolling out guidance and training to contract owners; - e) Deliver actions from Procurement Strategy; - f) Prepare and submit an annual procurement report for 2019/20 to the Scottish Minister.
+- a) Maintaining service provision in response to a significant staff turnover in the team; - b) To deliver and demonstrate savings through procurement by continuing to review and monitor performance; - c) Completing the Purchase to Pay project; - d) As the next stage of the Council's procurement journey, and similar to most other Councils the aim is to deliver a robust contract and supplier management tool by rolling out guidance and training to contract owners; - e) Deliver actions from Procurement Strategy: - f) Prepare and submit an annual procurement report for 2018-19 to the Scottish Minister.

-5: Service Improvements / Delivering Excellence
+Service Improvements / Delivering Excellence

-- a) Delivery of Change Programme and in particular the Integrated Service Support Savings target for 2019/20 of £1.1 million: - b) Purchase to Pay Managing transitional arrangements for processing invoices and for Invoice approval, improving 100% first time data capture difficult due to variety and quality of invoice layouts/images.
+- a) Delivery of Change Programme and in particular the Integrated Service Support Savings target for 2019/20 of £1.2 million: - b) Purchase to Pay Managing transitional arrangements for processing invoices - c) P2P Invoice Approval improving 100% first time data capture difficult due to variety and quality of invoice layouts/images.

-Emerging Challenges:
+Emerging Challenges

 The emerging challenge is to increase the pace in which change and improvement is being delivered, ensuring that there is clarity on priorities and that strategic outcomes are clearly defined and articulated.
-Maintaining forward momentum amid a period of structural change.

-Assessing the Government grant settlement in December and addressing the remaining budget gap leading to the delivery of a balanced MTFS covering the next 3 years which will support the delivery of a balanced budget for 2020/21.
+Addressing the remaining £8 million budget gap leading to the delivery of a balanced MTFS covering the next 3 years which will support the delivery of a balanced budget for 2020/21.